pras529/PE_Waterfall_Insights/README.md

     *   Pandas
     *   NumPy
 *   **Web Application & Dashboarding:**
-    *   **Dash by Plotly:** For creating sophisticated, interactive web-based dashboards and analytical applications.
     *   **Streamlit:** For rapidly building and deploying data-centric web applications with a focus on ease of use.
-    *
 *   **Visualization Libraries:**
-    *   Plotly Express & Plotly Graph Objects (used by Dash)
     *   Streamlit's native charting capabilities (which can also wrap Plotly, Matplotlib, etc.)
 *   **Version Control:** Git & GitHub